wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/cdn-websites-with-cdn.md

 ##<a name="deploy-a-web-app-to-azure-with-an-integrated-cdn-endpoint"></a> Deploy a web app to Azure with an integrated CDN endpoint ##
 

-In this section, you will deploy the default ASP.NET MVC application template in Visual Studio 2015 to Azure Web App, and then integrate it with a new CDN endpoint.
+In this section, you will deploy the default ASP.NET MVC application template in Visual Studio 2015 to App Service, and then integrate it with a new CDN endpoint.
 Follow the instructions below:

 1. In Visual Studio 2015, create a new ASP.NET web application from the menu bar by going to **File > New > Project > Web > ASP.NET Web Application**.
 Give it a name and click **OK**.